AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Set up the planks

-Plan where the holes will be on the planks depending of the metal rails on the wall.
+Plan where the holes will be on the planks depending on the metal rails on the wall.

 In progress.